rvigil24/pizza-react-firebase/README.md

-This is a restaurant ordering app built with React Hooks, Firebase and Styled Components
+This is a restaurant ordering app built with React Hooks, CSS grid and Styled Components